-201 SOCIETY AND THE ENVIRONMENT

-Study of man's relationship with nature, his dependence upon his environ-ment and his control over it.
+201 SOCIETY AND THE ENVIRONMENT 2 credits Study of man's relationship with nature, his dependence upon his environment and his control over it.
 An interdisciplinary approach, with lectures from various University departments, government and industry describing their approaches to the environment.

-BIOLOGY/NEOUCOM
+BIOLOGY/NEOUCOM 3100:

-INTRODUCTION TO BOTANY 100

-An introductory survey to the plant kingdom.
+- 100 INTRODUCTION TO BOTANY 4 credits An introductory survey to the plant kingdom.
 Investigation of local flora and landscape species is stressed.
 Laboratory.
-Not available for credit toward a degree in biology.

-101 INTRODUCTION TO ZOOLOGY 4 credits

-An evolutionary survey of the animals.
+Not available for credit toward a degree in biology. - 101 INTRODUCTION TO ZOOLOGY 4 credits An evolutionary survey of the animals.
 Investigation of local fauna is stressed.
 Laboratory.
-Not available for credit toward a degree in biology.

-NATURAL SCIENCE: BIOLOGY 103

-Designed for non-science majors.
-Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment.

-INTRODUCTION TO ECOLOGY LABORATORY 104

-Corequisite: 3100:105.
-Short field trips and laboratory studies illustrating natural and man-modified characteristics of selected ecosystems.

-105 INTRODUCTION TO ECOLOGY

-Basic principles governing structure and function of natural ecosystems.
+Not available for credit toward a degree in biology. - 103 NATURAL SCIENCE: BIOLOGY 4 credits Designed for non-science majors.
+Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment. - 104 INTRODUCTION TO ECOLOGY LABORATORY 1 credit Corequisite: 3100:105.
+Short field trips and laboratory studies illustrating natural and man-modified characteristics of selected ecosystems. - 105 INTRODUCTION TO ECOLOGY 2 credits Basic principles governing structure and function of natural ecosystems.
 Various options for managing natural resources, human populations, biotic communities, and industrial technologies at global level emphasized.
-Not available for credit toward a degree in biology.

-INTRODUCTION TO BIOLOGICAL AGING 108
+Not available for credit toward a degree in biology. - 108 INTRODUCTION TO BIOLOGICAL AGING 3 credits Prerequisite: 3100:103.

-Prerequisite: 3100:103.
 Survey of normal anatomical and physical changes in aging and associate diseases.
 For students in Gerontological programs at Wayne College.
-Not available for credit toward a degree in biology.

-PRINCIPLES OF BIOLOGY I

-Molecular, cellular basis of life; energy transformations, metabolism; cell re-production, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
-Laboratory.

-PRINCIPLES OF BIOLOGY II 112
+Not available for credit toward a degree in biology. - 111 PRINCIPLES OF BIOLOGY I 4 credits Molecular, cellular basis of life; energy transformations, metabolism; cell reproduction, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
+Laboratory. - 112 PRINCIPLES OF BIOLOGY II 4 credits Prerequisite: 3100:111.

-Prerequisite: 3100:111.
 Animal diversity; nutrients, gas exchange, transport, homeostasis, control in plants and animals; behavior; ecology.
 (3100:111, 112 are an integrated course for biology majors).
 Laboratory.

-PRINCIPLES OF MICROBIOLOGY 130

-Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
-Laboratory.

-200 HUMAN ANATOMY AND PHYSIOLOGY I 3 credits

-Prerequisite: 3150:110, 111, 112, 113, or 3150:151, 152, 153; corequisite: 3100:201.
+- 130 PRINCIPLES OF MICROBIOLOGY 3 credits Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
+Laboratory. - 200 HUMAN ANATOMY AND PHYSIOLOGY I 3 credits Prerequisite: 3150:110, 111, 112, 113, or 3150:151, 152, 153; corequisite: 3100:201.
 Study of structure and function of the human body.
-Molecular, cellular function, histology, integumentary systems, skeletal system, muscular system, nervous system, and the sense organs.

-201 HUMAN ANATOMY AND PHYSIOLOGY LABORATORY I Corequisite: 200.
+Molecular, cellular function, histology, integumentary systems, skeletal system, muscular system, nervous system, and the sense organs. - 201 HUMAN ANATOMY AND PHYSIOLOGY LABORATORY I 1 credit Corequisite: 200.
 Laboratory to accompany lecture.
-Devised to allow hands on experience using models, dissections of various animals, virtual dissection, and physiological exercises.

-HUMAN ANATOMY AND PHYSIOLOGY II3 credits Prerequisite: 3100:200, 201; corequisite: 3100:203.
+Devised to allow hands on experience using models, dissections of various animals, virtual dissection, and physiological exercises. - 202 HUMAN ANATOMY AND PHYSIOLOGY II 3 credits Prerequisite: 3100:200, 201; corequisite: 3100:203.
 Study of structure and function of the human body.
-Endrocine system, cardiovascular system, lymphatics, respiratory system, urinary system, digestive system, and repro-202 ductive systems.

-203 HUMAN ANATOMY AND PHYSIOLOGY LABORATORY II 1 credit Prerequisite: 3100:200, 201; corequisite: 3100:202.
+Endrocine system, cardiovascular system, lymphatics, respiratory system, urinary system, digestive system, and reproductive systems. - 203 HUMAN ANATOMY AND PHYSIOLOGY LABORATORY II 1 credit Prerequisite: 3100:200, 201; corequisite: 3100:202.
 Laboratory to accompany lecture.
-Devised to allow hands on experience using models, dissections of various animals, virtual dissection, and physiological exercises.

-211 GENERAL GENETICS

-Prerequisite: 3100:112.
-Principles of heredity, principles of genetics.

-GENERAL GENETICS LABORATORY

-Prerequisite or corequisite: 3100:211.
+Devised to allow hands on experience using models, dissections of various animals, virtual dissection, and physiological exercises. - 211 GENERAL GENETICS 3 credits Prerequisite: 3100:112.
+Principles of heredity, principles of genetics. - 212 GENERAL GENETICS LABORATORY 1 credit Prerequisite or corequisite: 3100:211.
 Laboratory experiments in genetics.
-Emphasis on scientific method; techniques in molecular biology.

-217 GENERAL ECOLOGY 3 credits

-Prerequisite: 3100:112.
-Study of interrelationships between organisms and
+Emphasis on scientific method; techniques in molecular biology. - 217 GENERAL ECOLOGY 3 credits Prerequisite: 3100:112.
+Study of interrelationships between organisms and environment.

-CHEMISTRY
+CHEMISTRY 3150: